Patricia Rich, MD

-Dr. Rich, a Medical Oncologist and Medical Director of Thoracic Oncology, takes time to sit with her patients and learn about what they are experiencing.
+Dr. Rich, a Medical Oncologist and Medical Oncology Director of the CTCA Lung Cancer Institute, takes time to sit with her patients and learn about what they are experiencing.
 She listens to their concerns, answers their questions and encourages them to never lose sight of hope.

 Education is a major component of the personalized care that Dr. Rich provides to her patients.
 She explains their diagnosis and treatment options in detail and at a level they can understand.

 “I believe that if patients learn about the cancer they are fighting, their treatment options and anything their treatment involves, including side effects, they will have more hope and be better equipped to deal with the disease,” says Dr. Rich who also serves as the hospital's Vice Chief of Staff.

 Dr. Rich also empowers her patients and their families, involving them in the decision-making process when selecting treatments.

 She is board certified in internal medicine, with a subspecialty in medical oncology.
 Dr. Rich earned a medical degree from the University of Miami, where she received several awards, including Outstanding Medical Student of the Year 2000 for Excellence in Internal Medicine.
 She received a bachelor’s degree from the University of South Florida, where she graduated cum laude.

 Dr. Rich completed a fellowship in hematology-oncology at the University of South Florida, H. Lee Moffitt Cancer Center & Research Institute in Tampa and a residency in internal medicine at University of Miami/Jackson Memorial Hospital.
 In 2005, she received the Foundation Merit Award from the American Society of Clinical Oncology.